floriandejonckheere/utu-thesis/thesis/chapters/06-automated-modularization/01-introduction.typ

 The secondary studies were used as a starting point for the snowballing process, which resulted in #publications.snowballing.total additional publications being included in the systematic literature review.
 For a list of the selected publications, see @slr_publications.

+#figure(
+  include("/figures/slr_by_year.typ"),
+  caption: "Distribution of selected publications by year" ) <slr_by_year>

+The selected publications range in publication date from 2014 to 2024, with a peak in 2022.
+Few publications were selected in the first part of the interval, picking up in the later years with a steady increase in the number of publications.

 From the selected publications, we extracted relevant information, such as:

 - The type of approach or technique described (automated, semi-automated)